pparitam/behat-multi-lingual/README.md

 1. Clone this repo/project which has all the drupal and behat dependencies

 2. Move all the child directories of this project(from "core" directory till web.config file) under your MAMP server location (/Applications/MAMP/htdocs)
+   (<b>Prerequisite :</b> MAMP/WAMP/LAMP should be installed in your device) -- To install mamp in your device please refer [site](https://www.mamp.info/en/downloads/).

-3. Run `composer install`
+3. Run `composer install` (Prerequisite-composer should be install in your device) -- To install composer in your device please refer [documentation](https://getcomposer.org/doc/00-intro.md).

 4. Setup the site on your local machine

 5. update local site url in the behat.yml file for all the profiles, placed in your project root directory. site url is added for the: "Drupal\MinkExtension"